Last Updated on June 26, 2025 by George Pavlopoulos

 There are thousands of WordPress plugins, which is why WordPress is so functional and beautiful.
 What are the plugins?
 These are actually smaller pieces of software that you can add to your blog and extend functionality and/or add new features.

 Most WordPress plugins are either totally free or have a free and an extended pro version.
-The latter comes obviously at a cost.
+The latter obviously comes at a cost.
 You can install as many as you want, but they will slow your website.
 And you don’t want that.
-Therefore, be wise about the number of plugins you install and make sure each adds something you need.
+Therefore, be wise about the number of plugins you install and ensure each one adds something you need.
 Otherwise, don’t install it or consider removing it.

-Plugins will make your life easier, and they will offer you a shortcut in more complicated processes.
+Plugins will make your life easier and offer shortcuts for more complicated processes.
 As a blogger, you need to focus on your content and not on complex things you won’t clearly understand.
-Plugins like Yoast SEO (it helps you rank on search engines) or Updraft Plus (it protects your site) come with free and paid versions.
-In the beginning, you’ll only need the free versions.
+Plugins like Yoast SEO (which helps you rank on search engines) and Updraft Plus (which protects your site) are available in both free and paid versions.
+Initially, you’ll only need the free versions.
 In fact, they will be more than enough even in the long term.

 Bonus: The best (free and paid) blogging tools for beginners.